f1shl3gs/roxy/README.md

 Note: `Bloom Filter` is used to save memory, it works fine at most time, but `False Positives` is still there.

-Rule is used for handing dns request, it can works like blacklist and whitelist. the Syntax looks like
+Rule is used for handing dns request, it works like blacklist and whitelist. the Syntax looks like
 ```text
 bar.com     # exact match